PRO-SPECT: Probabilistically Safe Scalable Planning for Energy-Aware Coordinated UAV-UGV Teams in Stochastic Environments: Proposed Solution

 \subsection{Tour Construction}

 The key challenge of \eqref{eq:problem} is the constraint \eqref{eq:risk}.
 Unlike \cite{er2025rspectrobustscalableplanner}, where constraints could be applied per tour, all tours are now coupled through a joint probability bound.
-As a result, tour boundaries and release/collect points must be selected jointly across the mission, rather than per tour:
+As a result, tour boundaries and release/collect points must be selected jointly across the mission, rather than per tour.
+With the mutual independence of travel times from Assumption~\ref{as:edges}, the mission success probability based on Gaussian surrogates equals $\prod_{i=1}^m p_{s,i}$.
+Our approach is to enforce \eqref{eq:risk} by constructing tours satisfying